 It is especially devastating when Sara sings it.
 She has a wonderfully expressive voice, with a very unique vocal quality.
 Are muzzy's allowed to fangirl their daughters?
 Well, I do anyway. :-)

-reminded me that several years ago, Dana mentioned that foobar (and foo and bar) derived from fubar and Ryan jumped right in with the WWII use in the military.
-One of Ryan's deep dives was into air battles of WWII and things related.
+reminded me that several years ago, Dana mentioned that foobar (and foo and bar) derived from fubar and our son jumped right in with the WWII use in the military.

 Foo and Bar?
 Great names for cute humanoid robots, 'ey?